Former Trump lawyer Michael Cohen's testimony delayed

 Breaking News Emails

-Testimony from Michael Cohen, President Donald Trump's former personal lawyer and fixer, has been postponed to later this month, House Intelligence Committee Chairman Adam Schiff said Wednesday.
+Testimony from Michael Cohen, President Donald Trump's former personal lawyer and fixer, has been postponed to later this month, House Intelligence Committee Chairman Adam Schiff, D-Calif., said Wednesday.

-The testimony was supposed to take place on Friday, but Schiff said "in the interests of the investigation" it will now take place on Feb.28, days before Cohen is scheduled to report to federal prison.
+The testimony was supposed to take place on Friday, but Schiff said that "in the interests of the investigation" it will now take place on Feb.
+28, days before Cohen is scheduled to report to federal prison.

-Schiff did not elaborate on why the testimony has been delayed.
+Schiff did not elaborate on why the testimony was delayed.
 Cohen has been cooperating with special counsel Robert Mueller's team as they investigate alleged Russian ties to the 2016 presidential election.

 According to court documents released in December, Cohen provided Mueller with details about contacts between Trump aides and Russia, and also told of an effort to build a Trump Tower in Moscow.